Yusif-adventure/DCIT313-GROUP-AI-MECHANICS-AGRICULTURAL-EXPERT-SYSTEM/README.md

 Programmers

 1. Yusif Ibrahim
-2.  ⁠Dennis Kwaku Dapaah Adomako-
+2.  ⁠Dennis Kwaku Dapaah Adomako-Bansah Zuel
-3.Bansah Zuel

 Aim of the Project
 To design and develop a rule-based agricultural expert system that assists farmers in diagnosing crop diseases and provides appropriate treatment and farming recommendations.